Emile Beaulieu

-Emile Dorilas Beaulieu, Jr. (April 2, 1931 – December 30, 2016) was an American politician who served two nonconsecutive terms as the Mayor of Manchester, New Hampshire, from 1982 until 1983 and again from 1988 until 1989.
+Emile Dorilas Beaulieu Jr. (April 2, 1931 – December 30, 2016) was an American politician who served two nonconsecutive terms as the Mayor of Manchester, New Hampshire, from 1982 until 1983 and again from 1988 until 1989.

 Biography

 Early and personal life

 Beaulieu was born in Nashua on April 2, 1931, the son of Emile Dorilas Beaulieu, Sr. and Albina Claveau Beaulieu.
 His parents, who struggled to financially support a large family, sent him to live at St. Joseph's Orphanage twice during his childhood.
 He left school after sixth grade to work.

 One of Beaulieu's earliest jobs was at McElwain Shoes, where he met his first wife, the former Pauline Leclerc.
 The couple had six children during their marriage, which lasted until Pauline Beaulieu's death in 1994.
-Beaulieu's daughter, Jane Beaulieu, was a Democratic member of the New Hampshire House of Representatives and is frequently mentioned as a possible candidate for mayor of Manchester.
+Beaulieu's daughter, Jane Beaulieu, was a Democratic member of the New Hampshire House of Representatives.

 Beaulieu later married his second wife, Laurette Fournier; their marriage lasted until his death in December 2016.

 He owned and operated Beaulieu Floor Coverings, Inc. He served in the New Hampshire National Guard from 1948 until 1968, including during the Korean War and the Berlin Crisis of 1961.